Clarify Confused Nodes via Separated Learning: Related Work

-Some of methods propose new metrics as well, e.g., \textit{aggregated similarity score}~\cite{luan2022acm} and \textit{local assortativity}~\cite{suresh2021wrgat}, but these are not well exploited to guide the model training due to high computational complexity.
-It reduces both the rationality of proposed metrics and the theoretical support of proposed models.
-For the first time to our best knowledge, we incorporate the metric into model training from end to end. \paragraph{Related Work on Label Reuse.} Label distribution is the direct reason why the graphs are categorized as homophilous or heterophilous, so the label reuse~\cite{wang2021bag} technique, i.e., utilizing information from labels, pseudo labels or soft assignment prediction, can be helpful.
-GBKSage~\cite{du2022gbk} groups neighbors by whether they are of the same class as the target nodes, soft-separating neighbors through a gating mechanism.
-GHRN~\cite{xiaoliu} calculates similarity of post-aggregation pseudo labels and filters connections.
-CPGNN~\cite{zhu2021cpgnn} and HOG~\cite{wang2022hog} propagate pseudo labels to achieve a affinity matrix for calibrating the training process.
-These methods use label propagation that still conforms to homophily assumption.
-Moreover, they do not keep the simplicity of label information, still introducing complexity through soft-separation or calculating similarities.
-However, our \textit{NC} metric proves that the label distribution is sufficient to guide models without being too trivial and sensitive. \paragraph{Related Work on Separated Learning.} Separated learning is defined as treating the target nodes with different learning rules.
-UDGNN~\cite{liu2022ud} uses continual learning to achieve this separation.
-However, the metric \textit{NH} they used is inappropriate, as we point in Sec.~\ref{sec:NC}.
-One possible reason for the gap between low \textit{NC} and high \textit{NC} groups is that they are sampled from different distributions.
-GraphDE~\cite{li2022graphde} try to identify in-distribution instances and treats synthesized out-of-distribution instances as noise.
-Consequently, it stops gradient descent for them.
-But we hold that the distribution bias does not exist on these real-world datasets and they only need to be optimized by different learning processes regard to different distinguishablity.
+Label distribution is the direct reason why the graphs are categorized as homophilous or heterophilous, so the label reuse~\cite{wang2021bag} technique, i.e., utilizing information from labels, pseudo labels or soft assignment prediction, can be helpful.
+GBKSage~\cite{du2022gbk} groups neighbors based on whether they belong to the same class as the target nodes, soft-separating neighbors through a gating mechanism.
+GHRN~\cite{xiaoliu} calculates similarity of post-aggregation pseudo labels and then filters connections.
+CPGNN~\cite{zhu2021cpgnn} and HOG~\cite{wang2022hog} propagate pseudo labels to achieve an affinity matrix for calibrating the training process.
+Both of them use label propagation that still conforms to the homophily assumption.
+LWGCN~\cite{lwgcn} separates each class of neighbors and concatenates them.
+This approach can introduce considerable nulls, especially when a node has fewer neighbors but the graph has many classes.
+Furthermore, the majority of the aforementioned methods compromise the simplicity inherent in label information, introducing complexity by computing feature similarities.
+In contrast, our \textit{NC} metric demonstrates that label distribution alone is sufficient to effectively guide models without being overly simplistic or sensitive.